asfeCusat/alumini-portal/README.md

-a simple website to acess data of firebase alumini
+a simple website to acess data of fire and safety alumini